Paris Fashion Week kicked off over the weekend with the quaint and very dramatic Spring/Summer collection by English fashion designer Gareth Pugh.

 Inspired by William Shakespeare (1564--1616), Queen Elizabeth I (1533—1603) and John Everett Millais’ painting of a drowning woman named Ophelia (c.1851), Pugh’s collection is rife with Elizabethan ruff collars, multi-layered skin-tight dresses and other equally dramatic outfits, all in monochromatic black and white.

 I thought I’d end this article with some kind of Shakespearean line but that’d be kind of lame.

 Segment: Females, 18-55

-Comparison Set: 22 similar articles, including: environmentally-conscious beauty products, gareth pugh: today in today in haute couture, and human-like dog furniture.
+Comparison Set: 20 similar articles, including: anti-aging skin maintenance tools, gareth pugh: today in today in haute couture, and conversational ai assistants.

 16th Century Chic